 I am hearing more and more horror stories about persons hiring lawyers and non-attorney representatives only for them to find out that they are doing almost all of the work required to pursue their case or in some instances even providing vital identity information to persons over the phone or through the internet whom they have never met.
 Some persons have even thought they were applying for social security disability online only to find out later that the information was being providing to a national disability law firm or "advocates" group.
-FYI -- if you want to apply on your own for social security disability benefits, go to the official Social Security Administration website and APPLY FOR SOCIAL SECURITY.
 If a person hires us to help with an application for social security disability benefits, we will do this in person.

 That being said, what does it mean to be a smart consumer of legal services?
 I think it is important for everyone to understand that there are a lot of lawyers and disability advocates groups out there casting large nets (literally from one coast to the other) trying to lure in as many disabled clients as possible.
 They do this over the internet or by advertising toll free numbers in countless phone books.

 To be a smart consumer of legal services you should be knowledgeable of the person or law firm you are hiring.
 You can become knowledgeable by asking the lawyer or advocate some simple questions like the following:

 1. How much experience do you have doing social security disability cases?
 Watch out for those who "dabble" in social security disability law or aren't actually lawyers.